List of Michigan Wolverines football seasons

 This is a list of seasons completed by the Michigan Wolverines football team of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS).
-Since the team's creation in 1879, the Wolverines have participated in more than 1,200 officially sanctioned games, including 49 bowl games.
+Since the team's creation in 1879, the Wolverines have participated in more than 1,400 games, including 54 bowl games.

-Michigan originally competed as a football independent.
-Michigan joined the Big Ten Conference (then known as the Western Conference) as one of the founding members in 1896.
-The Wolverines also competed as an independent between 1907 and 1916, but rejoined the Big Ten in 1917, of which it has been a member since.
+Michigan originally competed as an independent, before joining the Big Ten Conference (then known as the Western Conference) as one of the founding members in 1896.
+The Wolverines again competed as an independent between 1907 and 1916, before rejoining the Big Ten in 1917 and remaining a member since.